simdac/sg-hdb-resale-px-api-heroku/README.md

 > Coming soon...

 # Contributions
-For a set of basic guidelines on how to contribute to this project, please refer to this [`CONTRIBUTING.MD`](./CONTRIBUTING.MD).
+For a set of basic guidelines on how to contribute to this project, please refer to [`CONTRIBUTING.md`](./CONTRIBUTING.md).

 > More coming soon...

 # Code of Conduct
-This project and everyone participating in it is governed by the this project's [Code of Conduct](./CODE_OF_CONDUCT).
+This project and everyone participating in it is governed by the this project's ['Code of Conduct'](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [ryzalkamis@gmail.com](ryzalkamis@gmail.com).
+Please report unacceptable behavior to [ryzalkamis@gmail.com](mailto:ryzalkamis@gmail.com).

 # Credits
 > Coming soon...